RenderKit/oidn/README.md

 ```

 where `type` is the name of the filter type to create.
 The supported
 filter types are documented later in this section.

+Creating filter objects can be very expensive, therefore it is
+*strongly* recommended to reuse the same filter for denoising as many
+images as possible, as long as the these images have the same same size,
+format, and features (i.e., only the memory locations and pixel values
+may be different).
+Otherwise (e.g. for images with different
+resolutions), reusing the same filter would not have any benefits.

-Once created, filter
-objects can be retained and released with
+Once created, filter objects can be retained and released with

 ``` cpp
 void oidnRetainFilter(OIDNFilter filter);